Alex-Butenko/Git-for-dummies/README.md

 ## Issues

 ### Reflog
-This command allows you to fix bugs such as accidentally deleting a branch, commit, stash, or just about any other change.
+This command allows you to fix problems such as accidentally deleting a branch, commit, stash, or just about any other change.

 It's pretty simple to use.
 git reflog